goat-io/openmetabase/README.md

 For detailed information about our modifications, see [MODIFICATIONS.md](apps/metabase-patches/MODIFICATIONS.md) and [NOTICE.md](NOTICE.md).

+## Relationship with Metabase Commercial Offerings

+**This project is not intended to compete with or undermine Metabase's paid products.** Our modifications address a very specific use case: enabling basic action functionality in embedded dashboards for managing interactions within the embedding application.

+### What This Project Does
+- Enables actions in embedded dashboards for specific backoffice use cases
+- Allows parent-iframe communication for controlled interactions
+- Provides a workaround for a narrow set of embedding limitations

+### What This Project Doesn't Do
+- We do NOT support advanced embedding features (white-labeling, custom styling, etc.)
+- We do NOT provide the full suite of enterprise features
+- We do NOT offer commercial support or guarantees

+**We strongly encourage organizations needing professional embedded analytics to purchase Metabase Pro or Enterprise licenses**, which offer:
+- Official support and SLAs
+- Advanced embedding capabilities
+- White-labeling and customization options
+- Priority features and bug fixes
+- Direct support from the Metabase team

+Our project exists solely to explore specific technical possibilities within the open-source version and share our learnings with the community.
+We are grateful for Metabase's work and hope this project might even help identify use cases that could be considered for future open-source releases.

 ## Metabase Credentials

 For the local development environment credentials are